Factbook: About the University

 Virginia Cooperative Extension is a dynamic organization that stimulates positive personal and societal change leading to more productive lives, families, farms, and forests, as well as a better environment.
 Extension responds to the needs of individuals, families, groups, and organizations with educational programs in three broad areas: agriculture and natural resources, family and consumer sciences, and 4-H youth development.

-Extension, operated jointly in the commonwealth by Virginia Tech and Virginia State University, has been helping people improve their economic, cultural, and social well-being for almost 100 years.
+Extension, operated jointly in the commonwealth by Virginia Tech and Virginia State University, has been helping people improve their economic, cultural, and social well-being for 100 years.
 While Extension has a long history of helping make America's agricultural powerhouse more productive and economical, it also does important work in the state's urban and rural areas — from helping expectant mothers learn healthy nutritional practices to counseling families in financial distress.
-With offices, professionals, and volunteers positioned around the commonwealth, Extension's nonformal education benefits more than 1 million participants annually.
+With offices, professionals, and volunteers positioned around the commonwealth, Extension's nonformal education benefits more than 2.6million participants annually.
 Extension has touched virtually every life in the state in some way.

 Extension is a product of cooperation among local, state, and federal governments in partnership with thousands of citizens who, through local Extension Leadership Councils, help design, implement, and evaluate Cooperative Extension's needs-driven programs.
+Tens of thousands of volunteers contribute hundreds of thousands of hours annually.

 The shield embodies Virginia Tech's motto — Ut Prosim (That I May Serve) — by incorporating an image of the university's War Memorial Pylons, where this motto is etched in stone.